Krzysztof Dracz

-Krzysztof Dracz (born 20 September 1961) is a stage, television, film, and voice actor, theatre director, and screenwriter.
+Krzysztof Dracz (/pl/; born 20 September 1961) is a stage, television, film, and voice actor, theatre director, and screenwriter.
 He is also an academic of theater arts at the Faculty of Acting of Wrocław branch of the AST National Academy of Theatre Arts.

 Biography

 Krzysztof Dracz was born on 20 September 1961 in Brzeg Dolny, Poland.

 In 1984, he graduated from the Faculty of Acting of Wrocław branch of the AST National Academy of Theatre Arts.
 He defended his diploma in 1989.
-He is a professor of theater arts at said university.
+He is a professor of theater arts at the said university.

 From 1984 to 2004, he was a member of the Wrocław Polish Theatre.
-From 2004, he is a member of the Warsaw Dramatic Theatre.
+From 2004, he has been a member of the Warsaw Dramatic Theatre.